 Being able to play at a band night is a great way to get your music out there.
 Band nights are open to all ages so come along to hear new live music.
 Send the Youth Team an email with your demo and a bio if you’d like to play.
 Security provided and remember no drugs, no alcohol, no pass-outs.

-If you are a young person with a disability and like to dance, come along to Discobility.
-Discobility is for young people with special needs who are aged 12-18 years.
+If you are a young person with a disability and like to dance, come along to Discobility Junior - a fun event for high school students with a disability.
 Bring your carers, bring your siblings and bring your friends.
 Discobility is a great way to socialise and have fun.
+For more information checkout Lincs

 Book YOYO’s For Your Next Event